socalrug/hackathon-2021-04/README.md

 ## Teams

-* All participants will work on teams between 2 and 5 people.
+* All participants will work on teams, with approximated 5 people each.
-* Participants are free to form their own teams prior to the event.
+* Participants will be randomly assigned into teams during the Introduction session.
-* We will assist in team formation prior to the event for any participants that do not already have a team.
+* Teams and individuals are free to work when and how they'd like.
+However, we recommend using the provided Zoom break-out rooms throughout the event so teams can work together more easily.
-* Teams will select a *team name*.
+* Teams will select a *team name* to use throughout the hackathon.
 * *Assisting others within and between teams is highly encouraged.*

 ## Award Categories and Prizes